maphew/zadam-trilium-wiki/Day-notes.md

-A common pattern in note taking is that a lot of notes will be centered around certain date - e.g. you have some tasks which needs to be done on certain date, you have meeting minutes from certain date, you have your thoughts etc. and it all revolves around a date on which they occurred.
-For this reason it makes sense to create certain "day workspace" which will centralize all those notes relevant for certain date.
+A common pattern in note taking is that a lot of notes will be centered around a certain date - e.g. you have some tasks which needs to be done on a certain date, you have meeting minutes from a certain date, you have your thoughts etc. and it all revolves around a date on which they occurred.
+For this reason it makes sense to create a certain "day workspace" which will centralize all those notes relevant for a certain date.

 For this, Trilium provides a concept of "day note".
 Trilium semi-automatically generates a single note for each day.
 Under this note you can save all those relevant notes.